alexpdp7/alexpdp7/hardware/about_headphones.md

 Recently I use them directly on Windows and Linux without much issue.

 They cost around 150€.

+My major doubt is if other Shokz headphones without a boom mic work well for calls.
+The OpenComm are more expensive than models without boom mic.

 ## Mpow Air 2.4G